Nick Davis (television and movie producer)

 In 2007, Davis wrote an episode of the ESPN Miniseries The Bronx is Burning.

 Davis followed that up with a non fiction television series Making News: Texas Style.
 Texas Monthly described it as "one of our best reality shows yet," offering a "witty insightful, and even touching look at a television station that's probably not much bigger than your average high school AV club...Making News serves up a distinct regional snapshot without ever losing sight of its larger mission, which is to show us the nuts and bolts of how TV news gets produced."
 The following year, Davis created Making News: Savannah Style following the same premise, but taking place in Savannah, Georgia.

 In 2009, he directed the film Blood, Sweat + Gears, about the 2008 season of Team Slipstream, a cycling team devoted to riding clean and succeeding at the highest level of the sport.
 The film aired on the Sundance Channel.

 In 2018, he produced and directed a film for PBS' American Masters program, Ted Williams: "The Greatest Hitter Who Ever Lived," narrated by Emmy- and Golden Globe-winning actor Jon Hamm.
 The film explores the legendary player's career, relationships, and impact on the game of baseball.
 The Boston Globe wrote, "The documentary captures everything compelling about Williams — but nothing more so than the satisfying aesthetics of his impossibly picturesque swing....
 The film is illuminating and insightful on its subject...Davis does a remarkable job of telling — and showing, mesmerizingly — the full Ted Williams story."
-The New York Post called it "excellent," saying, "It provides a warts-and-all portrayal of one of the game’s most fascinating historical figures."
 The Los Angeles Times wrote that it was "well told....
 It had me in tears."

-In 2021, Davis produced and directed Leaving Tracks, a feature-length documentary that tells the life story of Robert Haas (investor), otherwise known as Bobby Haas, the founder of the Haas Moto Museum.
+In 2021, Davis produced and directed Leaving Tracks, a feature-length documentary that tells the life story of Robert Haas, otherwise known as Bobby Haas, the founder of the Haas Moto Museum.
 Leaving Tracks has appeared at over 15 film festivals worldwide, including Docufest, Montreal Independent Film Festival, New York International Film Festival, and Oniros, where it won Best Documentary Feature.